voschezang/coding-handbook/collaboration/interview-questions.md

 Job interview

 - Estimate suitableness of candidate and the role.
 Estimate the range of capabilities.
+- Estimate fit of the candidate in the team and organization.
 - Determine level of knowledge, skill and experience of candidate.
 - Expectation management.

+**Insight**

+Learn to know the departement and team.
+What is their maturity?
+Are they self-organizing?

 ### Practice